Agreement Terms & Conditions

 1. Customer Details

 Customer shall limit its use of the CMS Software to the number of Seats licensed and ensure only fully trained, Authorized Users have access to and use of the CMS Software.
 Customer agrees to use the CMS Software only for Customer’s own business activities.
-Customer shall not, except for an Affiliate, (i) permit any parent, subsidiary, affiliated entity or third party to access the CMS Software; (ii) process or permit to be processed the data of any other person or entity using the CMS Software; nor, (iii) use the CMS Software in the operation of a service bureau.
+Customer shall not (i) permit any parent, subsidiary, affiliated entity or third party to access the CMS Software; (ii) process or permit to be processed the data of any other person or entity using the CMS Software; nor, (iii) use the CMS Software in the operation of a service bureau.
 Customer may acquire additional Seats for the Software for an additional fee.

 2. Set Up Services